aryanf/WindowsRunTool/README.md

 Check structure of these object in python/message.py There are some other scripts that I found useful example to increase productivity.
-Open run panel (WinKey+r) and type 'p help' to check all existing script Check each functionality by specifying the key command like 'p help demo' or 'p help record'
+Open run panel (WinKey+r) and type 'p -help' to check all existing script Check each functionality by specifying the key command like 'p -help demo' or 'p -help record'

 You can create your own python file, and just call it from run panel.